amplify-bio/cellranger-vdj/docs/usage.md

 Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Shifter, Charliecloud, Conda) - see below.

-> We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.
+> We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility.
+When this is not possible, Conda is also supported.
+Note that `cellranger` is not supported on Conda; this pipeline _must_ use Docker or Singularity.

 The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
 For more information and to see if your system is available in these configs please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

 Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
-This is _not_ recommended.
+Running Nextflow without a specified `-profile` is _not_ recommended.

 * `docker`
   * A generic configuration profile to be used with [Docker](https://docker.com/)